42ghan/p1_ochiaeyang/README.md

 # p1_ochiaeyang
-A project for creating a website for Ochi-aeyang church
+Creating a website for Ochi-aeyang church